FabricAttachedMemory/Emulation/README2nd/Windows.md

-Assuming you have an HPE-installed Windows system (laptop or desktop) you can run FAME on your box.
+If you have an recent version of Windows as the base OS on your laptopi or desktop you can still run FAME on your box.
+Pick one of the major hypervisors (such as VMware or VIrtualBox).
+This also holds true for MacOS.

-1. Create a Debian VM under VMware for Windows
+1. Create a Debian VM under the hypervisor.
 1. Install and build [FAME as normal under Debian](https://github.com/FabricAttachedMemory/Emulation)

+The following instructions for VMware were submitted by another developer, your mileage may vary.

 ## System requirements (above the base Windows installation)
 Resources needed for the "host" Debian VM plus the nested VMs (one per "node")